Configure threat score

 Make a note of the following when you create custom policies.
 If you are going to create a Malicious source policy of the type IP range with Allow action from Protection SettingsCustom policy, then:

-• If you have other policies with an action to block requests, then the Allow action of Malicious source policy overrides and no request would be blocked.
+• If you have other policies that block requests, the Allow action of the Malicious source policy overrides them, and no request will be blocked.

 • If you have configured rate limiting, DLP, and enumeration policies with a block or alert action, then the Allow action of Malicious source policy overrides and no request would be blocked neither any would be sent.

 The above-mentioned Malicious source policy configuration has no effect on Custom signature policies.
 The Out-of-the-box detections, that is, the detections enabled from ProtectionSettingsDetection policy, would continue to happen.
-If you wish to allow IP addresses from such detection, click on the Exclusions tab to create an exclusions rule.
+If you wish to allow IP addresses from such detection, click lthe Exclusions tab to create an exclusions rule.

 Critical, high, medium, and low category security events